PLAYER-SOURCED JUMP SHOTS

 Lonzo Ball

-Compression is bad for the jump of the jump shot and bad for the release of the jump shot.
-Compression exerts downward pressure against the jump and the release, effectively making the jumpshooter smaller.
-The awkward and unathletic compressed shooting stance looks like the embodiment of downward pressure.
-The compressed jump shot has squashed the offensive potential of Al Horford and all of the other players who use it.
+The roofgrip is bad for the jump of the jump shot and bad for the release of the jump shot.
+The roofgrip exerts downward pressure against the jump and the release.
+The compressed, awkward and unathletic roofgrip shooting stance simultaneously applies downward pressure and resists upward thrust, which is directly opposed to the dynamic of the jump shot.
+The roofgrip jump shot has squashed the offensive potential of Al Horford and all of the other unfortunate roofgrip jumpshooters.
 But Horford’s story stands out because he is a legitimate big man talent.
-It is a mystery why Horford’s athlete within somehow gave way to the anti-athleticism of the compressed jump shot.
-But it is also a fact.
-On the plus side, Horford’s compressed jump shot works fairly well as a serviceable though klutzy 3-point shot.
-On the minus side, Horford’s compressed jump shot has left him without an athletic and attacking post-up jump shot.
+It is a mystery why Horford’s athlete within somehow gave way to the compressed anti-athleticism that is the roofgrip jump shot.
+But it is also an observable fact.
+On the plus side, Horford’s roofgrip jump shot has given him a serviceable though klutzy 3-point shot.
+On the minus side, Horford’s roofgrip jump shot has left him without an athletic and attacking post-up jump shot.

 P.J.
 Tucker